ikawrakow/mnist/README.md

 kNN and SVM and not a neural network in the year 2025?
 Seriously?

 I know.
 But the other day @Nexesenex [was asking](https://github.com/ikawrakow/ik_llama.cpp/issues/133) to update [ik_llama.cpp](https://github.com/ikawrakow/ik_llama.cpp) to the latest version of [llama.cpp](https://github.com/ggerganov/llama.cpp).
-Looking into the @Nexesenex' issue I noticed that there are now efforts to turn [ggml](https://github.com/ggerganov/ggml) into an actual machine learning rather than just an inferrence library, and that there is now a `ggml` [mnist example](https://github.com/ggerganov/ggml/tree/master/examples/mnist) showing how to train simple networks to recognize hand-written digits from the classic [MNIST database](https://yann.lecun.com/exdb/mnist/), which reminded me that many years ago I had experimented with `mnist`.
+Looking into the @Nexesenex' issue I noticed that there are now efforts to turn [ggml](https://github.com/ggerganov/ggml) into an actual machine learning rather than just an inference library, and that there is now a `ggml` [mnist example](https://github.com/ggerganov/ggml/tree/master/examples/mnist) showing how to train simple networks to recognize hand-written digits from the classic [MNIST database](https://yann.lecun.com/exdb/mnist/), which reminded me that many years ago I had experimented with `mnist`.
 After some searching in old backups I found the code and decided to put here kNN and SVM approaches I had developed.
-The best of the kNN algorithms arrives at a prediction eror of 0.61%.
+The best of the kNN algorithms arrives at a prediction error of 0.61%.
 The SVM algorithm reaches 0.38%.
 As far as I can tell, these results are nearly SOTA or SOTA for the respective algorithm type (I haven't done any extended literature search, so these claims are based on what I see on the Wikipedia [mnist entry](https://en.wikipedia.org/wiki/MNIST_database), so I may be wrong).

 ### Usage